helenmurugan/the-groomers-network/README.md

 The landing page provides:
 * a welcome message
 * A heading 'Professional Networking for Pet Groomers'
 * A link with a call to action.
-For unauthorised users the link shows 'Join for free!'.
-For authorised users the link shows 'Start Networking'.
+    * For unauthorised users the link shows 'Join for free!', which directs the user to the registration page.
+    * For authorised users the link shows 'Start Networking', which directs the user to the home (posts) page.
 * An AI generated image of a labrador.

 These features make the site purpose immediately evident to the user.